gilbertohasnofb/auxjad/docs/examples/example-4-hocket-with-random-pitches.rst

 .. figure:: ../_images/image-example-4-hocket-with-random-pitches-4.png

-Let's now feed this staff of music into ``auxjad.Hocketer``.
+Let's now feed this staff of music into :class:`auxjad.Hocketer`.
 This class will distribute each note to a different voice, each given their own staff.
 See its documentation for more information.
-For a basic usage with three voices, we simply initialise ``Hocketer`` with the staff we previously created as well as the desired number of voices.
+For a basic usage with three voices, we simply initialise :class:`auxjad.Hocketer` with the staff we previously created as well as the desired number of voices.

     >>> hocketer = auxjad.Hocketer(staff,
     ...                            n_voices=3,